 Joe Orlandino started his career in 1973 producing and starring in award-winning pre-MTV music videos.
-His live action/animated music video, Video Child, received awards at the ‘81 Chicago International Film Festival and ‘82 Athens International Film Festival.
-Joe is the executive producer of all of Lucia Mauro’s inspiring films: In My Brother’s Shoes, One Year Later, and Anita & Margaret.
-In addition, he is currently the Executive Producer of the documentary Saint Frances Xavier Cabrini: The People's Saint.
-He produced the web-series, Fair Winds & Down Drafts, and the Italian TV pilot, The Cooking American.
-He is the co-producer for the animated series The Baritonios, the historical feature Soaring, and the Bruce Springsteen buddy dramedy, Man At The Top.
-Rain Beau’s End was sparked in the imagination of Joe Orlandino.
-The script is based on his original story, and the production owes its conception to him.
+His live action/animated music video, Video Child, received awards at the '81 Chicago International Film Festival and '82 Athens International Film Festival.
+Joe is the executive producer of all of his wife-writer/director Lucia Mauro's inspiring films: In My Brother's Shoes, One Year Later, Frances Xavier Cabrini: The People's Saint, Voci del diario (Entries), as well as her Italian-language TV pilot, The Cooking American.
+In addition, he is the producer of the coming-of-age comedy, Ascots; Bruce Springsteen buddy dramedy, Man at the Top; the in-development period drama, Anita & Margaret (with a screenplay by Lucia Mauro); the Italian feature, Ad ogni costo; WWII mini-series pilot, The Vanquished, TV reality pilot, The Adventures of William Flugel; and the sailing series, Sailors On Boats Drinking Beer aka Fair Winds & Down Drafts.
+Rain Beau's End's script is based on Joe's original story, and the production owes its conception to him.

 Rich “RB” Botto is the founder & CEO of Stage 32, the world's largest online platform dedicated to connecting film creatives.
 Launched in 2011, Stage 32 has over 500,000 members across the globe.
 RB has produced no less than three indie films and has the ability to leverage his network for securing Executive Producers, developing a wide and deep marketing initiative, and building the film’s the critical audience base.
 RB is the author of Crowdsourcing For Filmmakers: Indie Film And The Power Of The Crowd (American Film Market Presents).